emicklei/melrose/docs/logicpro.md

 ### Installation

-The installation steps are exactly the same as described for [GarageBand](https://emicklei.github.io/melrose/garageband).
-Follow this article and close the GarageBand application are completing it.
+The installation steps are mostly the same as described for [GarageBand](https://emicklei.github.io/melrose/garageband).
+Follow this article and close the GarageBand application after completing it.

 Keep the editor and the `demo.mel` file open.

 ### Create project